openhab/openhab-addons/bundles/org.openhab.binding.revogismartstripcontrol/README.md

 ## Thing Configuration

 You need to know the serial number.
 Usually you can find it on the back.
 The serial number will also be discovered.
+The IP address of the device is also necessary, this address should be set static.

 ## Channels